 How do you feel about being involved in an online residency program?
 How important is it to stay connected with the international art community?

 – This is my first residency and I’m really excited to participate in it.
 I’ve wanted to do a residency for quite some time now but most residencies can’t accommodate me and my family.
 This online residency is a great way for me to meet more artists from around the world and get fresh feedback on my work.
 I value the diverse experiences each artist brings with them.

 What are your thoughts about the theme ‘artist on standby’?
 Tell us a bit more about your project…

-What do you want to achieve before things return to normal?
+What do you want to achieve in the near future?
+Any plans/projects?

 – Thus far my work has only been shown in the United States with the exception of a few international publications.
 I would like to find opportunities to show elsewhere.